'Monster' Hurricane Florence nears Carolina coast

 Duke Energy spokesman Ryan Mosier said operators would begin shutting down nuclear plants at least two hours before hurricane-force winds arrive.

-North Carolina's governor issued what he called a first-of-its-kind mandatory evacuation order for North Carolina's fragile barrier islands from one end of the coast to the other.
-Typically, local governments in North Carolina make the call on evacuations.
+North Carolina's governor issued what he called a first-of-its-kind mandatory evacuation order for all of North Carolina's fragile barrier islands.
+Typically, local governments in the state make the call on evacuations.

 "We've seen nor'easters and we've seen hurricanes before," Cooper said, "but this one is different."